Healthdirect Free Australian health advice you can count on.

 • is angry, aggressive or suspicious

-• laughs or cries inappropriately, or cannot laugh or cry or express happiness
+• laughs or cries inappropriately, or finds it hard to laugh, cry or express happiness

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.